ashn-dot-dev/monkey-python/README.md

 Ball's [Writing an Interpreter in Go](https://interpreterbook.com/).

 ## Notable Implementation Deviations from the Book
++ The interpreter in the book does not track the locations of tokens within source code.
+This interpreter tracks the line number (as delimited by the ASCII line feed \n) of tokens in via a `SourceLocation` data structure and uses that line number when reporting parse errors:
+    ```
+    $ cat examples/parse-error.monkey
+    let add = fn(x, y) { x + y }
+    add(1, $)
+    $ ./monkey.py examples/parse-error.monkey
+    [examples/parse-error.monkey, line 2] Expected expression, found ILLEGAL
+    ```
 + The interpreter in the book uses the type `int64` for the `Value` field of the `IntegerLiteral` struct.
 This interpreter uses Python's builtin arbitrary precision `int` type to represent the value of integers.